guaguanco127/br.whammy.1.0/MaxMSP Abstraction/README.md

 ## <a name="About"></a>About

-This is a spectral Max/MSP abstraction that allows the user to transpose the pitch of a stereo signal up to two octave and down to two octaves.
-Good for harmonization and microtonal pitchshifting.
+This is a spectral Max/MSP abstraction and Ableton Max for Live device that allows the user to transpose the pitch of a stereo signal up to two octaves and down to two octaves.
+Suitable for harmonization and microtonal pitch-shifting.
 Currently works in any sample rate or bit depth.

-This effect introduces no latency, however, there are some artifacts that are added into the signal.
-For an artifact free version of a whamy (that introduces some latency) use [br.pitchshift.1.0](https://github.com/guaguanco127/br.pitchshift.1.0) instead.
+This effect introduces no latency.
+However, some artifacts are included to the signal.
+For an artifact-free version of a whammy (that introduces some latency) use [br.pitchshift.1.0](https://github.com/guaguanco127/br.pitchshift.1.0) instead.

-Only works as an abstraction or a device.
+It currently only works as an abstraction or a device.
 External objects and RNBO not available yet.
 An extremely important file is included in each folder called "solofreeze.pfft" do not move or delete this file until you follow all instructions for installation.

 **On/Off:** Turn the effect on or bypass